By Morgan Michalowski, CNM, WHNP-BC, IBCLC

 - If you feel constantly behind schedule, work with your partner to make a daily timetable.
 That way, even if tasks get skipped, you’ll know what they are and how many.
 That can help fight overwhelm.

 - Consider doing a little work from home, if your employer and job allow it.
 You might not be as productive as you are at the office, but just being near your baby can help you feel more balanced and grounded.

-“Good” infant sleep is primarily based on 20th century research focusing on the bottle-fed, solitary-sleeping infant.
-So if your baby still isn’t sleeping through the night, I’m sorry but also you’re not doing anything wrong!
+“Good” infant sleep is primarily based on 20th-century research focusing on the bottle-fed, solitary-sleeping infant.
+So if your baby still isn’t sleeping through the night by your 6th trimester postpartum, I’m sorry — but you’re not doing anything wrong!

 Here are a few things that might affect your baby’s natural sleep-wake cycle and feeding habits:

 - Your daily activity, including your work schedule.
 If you work long hours or get home late at night, your baby might “hold out” to see you or demand to be breastfed frequently overnight, something called reverse-cycling.

 - Your baby will go through developmental leaps, like when they learn how to grab their toes or realize that you’re on the other side of the door.
 These new skills may wake them up more overnight!
 Fun for them, if a bit exhausting for you.